temporalio/background-checks/docs/temporal-application-design-and-implementation.md

 ## How do we know what the status of each Workflow Execution is?

-We can use the Temporal Platform's build in List APIs to see the status of any of our Workflow Executions.
+We can use the Temporal Platform's built in List APIs to see the status of any of our Workflow Executions.

 ## How do we get data into a running Workflow Execution?